 Provide Practical Support:

-Each year the Give Hope team run voucher appeals to provide essential practical assistance to refugees and people seeking asylum in the community.
-We invite members of the church and general public to take part by purchasing a gift card or voucher for a supermarket, department store, pharmacy or even a sports store or cinema and send them to us.
-It is up to you how much each voucher is worth.
-We then hand over all the vouchers to the team at Settlement Services International who are working on the ground with refugees and people seeking asylum in the community.
-If you or your church want to donate vouchers to us outside one of our regular appeals, you are more than welcome.
+Each year the Give Hope team runs voucher appeals to provide essential practical help to refugees and people seeking asylum in the community.
+We invite members of the church and general public to take part by purchasing a gift card or voucher for a supermarket, department store, pharmacy, sports store or cinema, and send them to us.
+It's up to you how much each voucher is worth.
+We then hand over all the vouchers to the team at Settlement Services International.
+They're working on the ground with people seeking asylum in the community.
+If you or your church want to donate vouchers to us outside one of our regular appeals, you're more than welcome!
 Simply send them visa post to: Give Hope Team, PO Box 7137 Silverwater NSW 2128.

 Contact your local MP:

-Getting in contact with your local Federal MP is a great way to show them that their constituents are passionate about an issue and call for change.
-We’ve made it super easy for you to do this – simply click the link, enter your address to find your local Member and either send the pre-filled message or add a new words of your own.
-Remember, this is your chance to tell your elected representative that WE CAN DO BETTER for refugees and people seeking asylum – make it count!
+Getting in contact with your Federal MP is a great way to show them that their constituents are passionate about this issue and want change.
+We’ve made it super easy for you to do this – simply click the link, enter your address and either send the pre-filled message or add new words of your own.
+This is your chance to tell our leaders that WE CAN DO BETTER for refugees and people seeking asylum – make it count!

 #WeCanDoBetter symbolic action:

-Taking part in this symbolic action is a powerful way for you to say: We Can Do Better for refugees and people seeking asylum!
-This is a great activity to get your family, friends, colleagues and church community involved in - the more people the better!
-Simply print out the sign (enough copies for everyone), take a picture of your group holding the signs and, on the flip-side, write a message to your local MP in the space provided.
-This should be a message from the heart telling your local MP why you think we can do better for refugees and people seeking asylum.
-Be sure to sign off with your name and then send these in the mail to your local MP's office.
-We'd also love you to share the picture of your group with us so please send to: email@example.com.
+Taking part in this symbolic action is a powerful way to say We Can Do Better for people seeking asylum.
+This is a great activity to get your family, friends, colleagues and church community involved in - the more the better!
+Just print out the sign (make enough copies for everyone), take a picture of your group holding the signs and, on the flip-side, write a message to your local MP in the space provided.
+This should be a message from the heart, telling your MP why you think we can do better for refugees and people seeking asylum.
+Be sure to sign off with your name, then send these in the mail to your local MP's office.
+We'd also love you to share the picture of your group with us - please email it to email@example.com.
 You can download a copy of the sign under the 'Resources' tab below.